 Conditions We Treat

-Patients see the specialists in the Affinity Rheumatology department for many conditions.
+Patients see the specialists in the Ascension Rheumatology department for many conditions.
 Some of the most common conditions we treat include:

 systemic lupus erythematosis

 When to See a Rheumatologist